Star Wars: Episode 9 - What We Know So Far About The Rise Of Skywalker

 What Is The Star Wars: Episode IX Rating And Release Date?

-We're two Star Wars movies into the new generation and both have been PG-13 films.
+While it's far too early to know the MPAA rating of The Rise of Skywalker, thus far, every Star Wars film under Disney has obtained a PG-13 rating.
 At this point, we have to assume that Star Wars: Episode IX will also be a PG-13 film.

 Who Is Directing Star Wars: Episode IX?